mvolkmann/blog/src/neovim.md

 AstroNvim uses the LuaSnips plugin to support snippets.
 Snippet suggests appear when the beginning of their trigger words are typed.
-When a list of possible snippets appears, press ctrl-j and ctrl-k to highlight one, press enter to select it.
+When a list of possible snippets appears, press the `tab` key or `ctrl-j` and `ctrl-k` to highlight one, and press the `return` key to select it.

-For snippets that have placeholders, type text into each one.
+For snippets that have placeholders, type text or paste text into each one.
 Press tab to jump to the next placeholder and shift-tab to jump to the previous placeholder.
 After entering text for the last placeholder,